A Short Survey on Business Models of Decentralized Finance (DeFi) Protocols

 \section{Abstract}

-Decentralized Finance (DeFi) services are moving traditional financial operations to the Internet of Value (IOV) by exploiting smart contracts, distributed ledgers, and clever heterogeneous transactions among different protocols.
+Decentralized Finance (DeFi) services are moving traditional financial operations to the Internet of Value (IOV) by exploiting smart contracts, distributed ledgers, and transactions among different protocols.
 The exponential increase of the Total Value Locked (TVL) in DeFi foreshadows a bright future for automated money transfers in a plethora of services.
-In this short survey paper, we describe the business model for different DeFi domains - namely, \textit{Protocols for Loanable Funds (PLFs)}, \textit{Decentralized Exchanges (DEXs)}, and \textit{Yield Aggregators}.
-We claim that the current state of the literature is still unclear how to value thousands of different competitors (tokens) in DeFi.
-With this work, we abstract the general business model for different DeFi domains and compare them.
-Finally, we provide open research challenges that will involve heterogeneous domains such as economics, finance, and computer science.
+In this short survey paper, we describe the business models of various DeFi protocol types---namely, \textit{Protocols for Loanable Funds (PLFs)}, \textit{Decentralized Exchanges (DEXs)}, and \textit{Yield Aggregators}.
+We then abstract the general business models of those protocol types and compare them.
+Finally, we provide open research challenges that will involve different domains such as economics, finance, and computer science.

 \keywords{Decentralized Finance \and Value Investing \and Blockchain}